 SUMMER FELLOWS

-In 2024, Vanderbilt launched the Summer Keegan Traveling Fellowship, offering rising juniors and seniors the opportunity for immersive 8-to-10-week explorations researching a topic of their choosing.
+The Summer Keegan Traveling Fellowship offers rising juniors and seniors the opportunity for immersive 8-to-10-week explorations researching a topic of their choosing.
 This new initiative allows more students to experience the transformative Keegan program while pursuing personal growth and learning over a summer.
 Learn more here.

 2025